isotopp/isotopp.github.io/_posts/2020-05-20-gosund-and-tasmota.md

 as the template of choice for the v1.1 plug.
 Tasmota Templates select the binary function module that controls the plug, here 45 - Blitzwolf SHP6 - and then assigns functions to the GPIO pins.

-Apary from setting up syslog, MQTT and Wifi, you also want to run some Console commands:
+Apart from setting up syslog, MQTT and Wifi, you also want to run some Console commands:

 {% highlight console %}
 VoltageSet 235